 As a benefit to the Marathon runners, the Pace Team will be there for you.
-We will be offering pace groups led by experienced pacers for a wide variety of times including many of the Boston qualifying standards.
+We will be offering experienced pacers for a wide variety of times including many of the Boston qualifying standards.
 We hope you will find this support useful as you strive to achieve your marathon goals.
 Click Here for Pace Leader Bios.

-A pace team is a group of runners led by an experienced leader who run together in the marathon.
-The pace leader runs a steady pace and keeps track of that pace so that the group can achieve their goal of finishing the marathon at a particular time.
-There are wonderful benefits of running with a pace group.
-You’ll be supported by a cheerful leader and will be side by side with other runners sharing the same goal as you.
+The pace leader runs a steady pace and keeps track of that pace so that runners can achieve their goal of finishing the marathon at a particular time.
+There are wonderful benefits of running with a pacer .
+You’ll be supported by a cheerful leader and will be socially distanced with other runners sharing the same goal as you.
 Click here for Pace Leader Bios.

 One of the biggest mistakes that marathoners make is starting out too fast and then hitting the wall in the later portions of the race.
-The pace team will run at an even pace per mile.
+The Pacer will run at an even pace per mile.
 If the pace feels too slow in the beginning of the race that’s normal.
-Just stay with the group and ask the pace leader about an appropriate strategy for the second half.
+Just follow the Pacer and ask about an appropriate strategy for the second half.
 If you find the pace too fast in the early miles, then slow down and drop back from the team so you’ll be able to finish the race.

-The Pace Team promises to provide fun and excitement for both first time, and experienced marathoners looking to reach their running goals - whether that's a personal best, or just getting across the finish line.
+The MarathonPacing.com Pacers promise to provide fun and excitement for both first time, and experienced marathoners looking to reach their running goals - whether that's a personal best, or just getting across the finish line.
 Below are the answers to a few common questions about the Pace Team.

 Where do the Pacers come from?

 All of our Pacers were chosen because of their years of running many marathons around the country but most importantly their extensive marathon pacing experience.
 Our Pacers are dynamic and personable, and know from past experience exactly what it takes to help you have a great marathon experience.
 Click here for Pace Leader Bios.